Boeing E-767: Procurement

 JDA requested a budget of JPY113.9 billion to procure two E-767s in fiscal year 1993 and JPY108.1 billion for two more E-767s in FY 1994.
 This large budget compared to approximately JPY8.6 billion for the E-2C and an estimated JPY29.6 billion for the E-3A was politically rationalized as a means to help ease the tension over Japan's large trade surplus against the U.S. In addition, Japanese aerospace companies are responsible for 15% of the airframe production for the 767, meaning some of the money would indirectly return to Japan.

-The procurement of E-767 by Japanese government was split into two stages.
+The procurement of E-767 by the Japanese government was split into two stages.
 The first stage was the procurement of an unmodified 767 aircraft by the Japanese government through a trading company, Itochu Corporation.
-In the second stage, the aircraft were modified to carry AWACS equipment by US and Japanese contractors supervised by the U.S. government under Foreign Military Sales rules.
+In the second stage, the aircraft were modified to carry AWACS equipment by the US and Japanese contractors, supervised by the U.S. government under Foreign Military Sales rules.